-Yes.
+You need a passport that is not expired.
 Non-U.S. citizens must also have current documents, and some will need a special visa from the Dominican Consulate in Boston.
 PRHDR will need a copy of the photo page of your passport.